-One of the nice things about Orleans is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Orleans is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Orleans in 2010 was $43,602, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $182,880 for a family of four.
 However, Orleans contains both very wealthy and poor people as well.

 The people who call Orleans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orleans residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Orleans include Irish, German, Italian, and Scottish.
+Important ancestries of people in Orleans include Irish, German, Italian, and Portuguese.

 The most common language spoken in Orleans is English.
 Other important languages spoken here include Spanish and West Germanic languages.